abhi1625/CMSC-733/Abhi1625_p2/README.md

 Note: Make sure that all the videos and images ,you want to run the code for, are present in the TestSet2_P2 folder present in the current directory.

 ### Face Swap using PR Net:
+Move to the PRNet folder in the current directory and follow the commands below to run the faceswap pipeline using PR Net.

 - Download the PRN trained model at BaiduDrive or GoogleDrive, and put it into Data/net-data